adhy-p/adhy-p.github.io/content/posts/arch.md

     vim man-db man-pages texinfo grub efibootmgr
 ```

 At this point, Arch and its related packages are already installed on the disk.
-However, the disks is not permanently mounted yet during bootup.
+However, the disks is not permanently mounted yet during boot up.
 We need to create `/etc/fstab` file to tell the OS which disks should be mounted persistently.
 We can create the `fstab` file manually, but in this case we will simply use the `genfstab` command.
 ```
 root# genfstab -U /mnt >> /mnt/etc/fstab
 ```